S0L0LEVELING/status-hud/README.md

 ---

-<p align="center"> 🤖 Few lines describing what your bot does.
+<p align="center"> 🤖 Few lines describing what the project does.
     <br>
 </p>